mmoreram/ControllerExtraBundle/README.md

 }
 ```

-> By default, if `variable` option is not set, the generated object will be placed in a parameter named `$form`.
+> By default, if `value` option is not set, the generated object will be placed in a parameter named `$form`.

 You can not just define your Type location using the namespace, in which case a new AbstractType element will be created. but you can also define it using service alias, in which case this bundle will return an instance using Symfony DI.